PundarikakshNTripathi/LumaSort-Engine/README.md

 2.  **Luminance Mapping**: Every pixel in the source is analyzed for its luminance (brightness) value.
 3.  **Target Matching**: A target image (e.g., a portrait) is pre-processed to understand the luminance distribution of its pixels.
 4.  **Particle Simulation**: Millions of particles (pixels) are spawned.
 Instead of instantly snapping to the target, they flow towards their destination using a Flow Field (Curl Noise or Perlin Noise), creating a fluid motion effect.
+    - **Steering**: Each particle feels a force pulling it towards its "sorted" position.
+    - **Flow**: A background vector field pushes particles around, adding organic turbulence.
 5.  **Sorting**: The core sorting algorithm ensures that a bright pixel from the webcam eventually settles into a bright spot on the target image.

 ---